rexxars/ssehub-backend/README.md

-# ssehub-node-amqp
+# ssehub-backend

-AMQP adapter for SSE Hub written in Node.js
+"Backend" for SSE Hub which consumes AMQP messages and persists them to a configurable storage adapter.
+Also provides HTTP endpoints to configuration and history retrieval.